-Most people with typhoid fever feel better within a few days of starting antibiotic treatment, although a small number of them may die of complications.
-Vaccines against typhoid fever are available, but they're only partially effective.
-Vaccines usually are reserved for those who may be exposed to the disease or are traveling to areas where typhoid fever is common.
+Most people who have typhoid fever feel better a few days after they start antibiotic treatment, but a small number of them may die of complications.
+Vaccines against typhoid fever are only partially effective.
+Vaccines usually are reserved for those who may be exposed to the disease or who are traveling to areas where typhoid fever is common.

 Signs and symptoms are likely to develop gradually — often appearing one to three weeks after exposure to the disease.